ZintisMay/your-love-life/README.md

 # your-love-life

-A single page application which turns your history of dating into a colorful infographic.
+A single-page angular 1 project utilizing d3.js to draw a circular chart depicting your dating history.